uribench/handbook-workshop-docker-gotty/README.md

 The included Dockerfile is dedicated to the workshop on the Software Engineering Handbook.

-This Dockerfile prepares an Alpine Linux deployment that includes [GoTTY][1], Python3, Pip, git, handbook-tools package, and a clone of the handbook-workshop GitHUb repository.
+This Dockerfile prepares an Alpine Linux deployment that includes [GoTTY][1], Python3, Pip, git, handbook-tools package, and a clone of the handbook-workshop GitHub repository.

 It can be deployed in various ways.
 The following sections show two deploying examples: